Mykolas Sleževičius: Early political activities

 While in Odessa, Sleževičius became politically involved, with Juozas Gabrys taking credit for converting him to the Lithuanian nationalist cause.
-He was also involved in a number of cultural and religious activities, organizing courses, concerts and plays, and arranging for religious mass in Lithuanian language.
+He was also involved in a number of cultural and religious activities, organizing courses, concerts, and plays, and arranging for religious mass in the Lithuanian language.
 Sleževičius took part in the Russian Revolution of 1905, maintaining public order together with other volunteers.
 That same year, he represented Odessa Lithuanians in the Great Seimas of Vilnius and started contributing to the newspaper Lietuvos ūkininkas.

 After receiving a law degree in 1907, Sleževičius returned to Lithuania and joined the Lithuanian Democratic Party (LDP).
-For the following five years, he practiced the legal profession, participated in cultural activities (particularly in theater performances of the Rūta Society) and served as the chief editor of Lietuvos ūkininkas (1907–12), and another newspaper Lietuvos žinios (1910–12).
+For the following five years, he practiced the legal profession, participated in cultural activities (particularly in theater performances of the Rūta Society), and served as the chief editor of Lietuvos ūkininkas (1907–12), and another newspaper Lietuvos žinios (1910–12).
 When the German army occupied Lithuania in 1915, Sleževičius left for Russia.

 Sleževičius remained active with the Lithuanian community, participating in the activities of the Lithuanian Society to Help Those Suffering from War, touring Russia as its representative.
 In 1917, Sleževičius, together with Felicija Bortkevičienė and other allies, broke away from the LDP to form the Lithuanian Popular Socialist Democratic Party.

 In 1917, Sleževičius, together with Kazys Grinius, joined the presidium of the newly established Supreme Council of Lithuania in Russia, based in Voronezh.
-Buoyed by the Act of Independence of Lithuania, the Council encouraged ideas of Lithuanian sovereignty, issued passports and assisted Lithuanians in returning to their homeland.
+Buoyed by the Act of Independence of Lithuania, the Council encouraged ideas of Lithuanian sovereignty, issued passports, and assisted Lithuanians in returning to their homeland.
 For his activities, Sleževičius was briefly imprisoned by the Bolsheviks in 1918.
 He was released after a month in prison and fled to Moscow, eventually returning to Lithuania on 19 December 1918.